rayeanpatric/nsfw_detection/README.md

 # NSFW Video Analysis and Censoring Using NudeNet

 ## Overview
 This project leverages the **NudeNet library** to provide a comprehensive solution for analyzing and censoring NSFW (Not Safe For Work) content in videos and images.
 With the increasing prevalence of user-generated content, ensuring compliance with community guidelines and content policies has become essential.
 This system enables efficient detection and censorship of explicit material, ensuring content moderation with accuracy and scalability.
-The process involves resizing videos for optimization, analyzing individual frames for explicit content, and applying targeted censorship using Gaussian blur.
+The process involves resizing videos for optimization, analyzing individual frames for explicit content, and applying targeted censorship using Black Bar blur.
 Additionally, the system generates detailed reports for further evaluation, making it suitable for both research and practical implementation.

 The repository is organized into three main components: video analysis, CSV generation for detection thresholds, and an image censoring demonstration.
 Each component highlights a unique functionality of the system and demonstrates the capabilities of the NudeNet library.